drewbelf/markdown-cv/index.md

 ### academic

-`upcoming`
-Proposal accepted for “In Community We Live and Die: A Medieval Franciscan Account of Death and Dying.”
-The College Theology Society Annual Convention.
-June 3–6, 2021.

 `2021`
 "Christ's Penitential Human Nature: The *coassumpta* according to the *Summa halensis*."
 Historical Theology Colloquium.
 Boston College.
 April 20.